blacklightpy/vaultofknowledge/Prabhupada's Misrepresentation of Shankara's Argument.md

 So his main criticism seems to be the denial of form of the Godhead, and that of Bhakthi and Leela as illusions.

+Even though Shuddha Advaitha is monistic, it asks one to see more than themself, but Advaita asks one to realize their own self to be Brahman.

 In Dvaita, there is Pancha Bheda:
 - Eeshvara-Jeeva
 - Eeshvara-Jada